Discovering the Fascinating World of Nanoscience and Nanotechnology (Online)

 Lithography based on scanning tunneling microscopy and atomic force microscopy.
 Dip-pen nanolithography.
 Applications.

-Problems and work: delivery of solved problems and /or powerpoint presentations with an overall weight of 20%.
+- Problems and debates: delivery of solved problems and /interactive debates with an overall weight of 20%.

 Links and reference